The Wayƒarers Journal ©

 2. Replace olive oil with coconut oil.

-3. Instead of adding salmon to the Repast, heat a foil package salmon steak in a separate pan or above in an inverted lid.
+Or, heat a salmon steak in a separate pan or above in an inverted lid.

 5. Add a 1/4 cup of coconut oil to the Repast when adding the garlic, onions and etc.